Luxary-92/Red_Engine/README.md

 On scene window press Q/E for going UP/DOWN

 Hold Shift + W/A/S/D to move faster

-Press F to focus camera position to the center

 Alt + Left Click to rotate around the center